danielduan/FBCLI/README.md

-Facebook-Hackathon-2013
+FBCLI
 =======================

-Team Daily Bruin Online
+Created by Daily Bruin Online Team at the Facebook SoCal 2013 Hackathon